WarriorRobots/ww-robotics-2018/src/main/java/frc/team2478/robot/TO_DO.md

 	+ solution tested 2/10 12:31pm: change roborio to static ((failure))
 	+ needs practice static ip
 - robot lags behind during low voltage turn
+- robot using average of two encoders will drive at double distance

+### HOW TO DEBUG THE ROBOT

+- DO THIS BEFORE COMMITTING PULL REQUESTS
+- open console, connect to robot, check that there are no errors or java stacktraces
+- enable teleop, drive with all possible teleop commands
+- enable autonomous, check that autonomous selector works and that commands run